Montimage/mmt-security/doc/add_rm_rules_at_runtime.md

     - it has the same ID with the one of a rule being verified.
     - it is assigned to a non-existing thread.

+If the current execution contains only a single mmt-security thread, the new rules will be added to this thread for any `thead_id` existing in `rules_mask`.

 ### 1.2 Register to MMT-DPI the new protocols/attributes to be extracted
 The new rules may use protocols/attributes that never been used by the existing rules.
 Consequently one need to register to MMT-DPI these new protocols/attributes to be able to extract their data.